open-eid/SiVa/docs/siva/appendix/test_cases.md

   * TestType: Automated
   * RequirementID: []()
-  * Title: The PDF has PAdES-LT and B profile signature
+  * Title: The PDF has LT and B profile signatures
   * Expected Result: 1 of 2 signatures' should pass when signature policy is set to "EE"
   * File: hellopades-lt-b.pdf